esmailza/esmailza/README.md

 **I am Mina Esmail Zadeh, a Ph.D. candidate and a research assistant in the department of Computer Science at UNLV.
 Here are what I like to learn more about:**

--  I was working in a software development company for five years in Android Applications, website designing, and java backend server teams.
-So anything related to software cheers me up. 🌱
+-I have a three-year background in software development, where I contributed to Android Applications, website design, and Java backend server teams.
+My passion for software-related work remains unwavering. 🌱

-- For four years, I have been learning more about Machine Learning, Deep learning methods for different applications. :innocent:
+- Over the past four years, I've delved deep into the world of Machine Learning and Deep Learning, exploring their applications across diverse domains. 😇

-- I love Natural Language processing.
-The idea that we can develop models that help computers understand what I say is fantastic.
-I have experience working on text processing techniques specifaccly for medical texts.
+- Natural Language Processing holds a special place in my heart.
+The concept of enabling computers to comprehend human language fascinates me.
+I've honed my skills in text processing, particularly in the context of medical texts.
+Currently, I am a research graduate assistant at UNLV, dedicated to advancing the field by working on Large Language Models (LLMs) for medical corpora.

   ## Where to find me:
 <br>